intellivoid/OpenBlu-Python-API-Wrapper/README.md

 :rtype: class: Server
 :raises OpenBluError: An proper subclass of OpenBluError is raised if something goes wrong.
 If the error cannot be determined, a generic OpenBluError is raised
 ```

+For more examples and a deeper description check the `examples.py` file in this repo

 ### Exceptions